1. Help Center

 • Pause: magenta

-Voice Cues are now built into the Studio editor and can be accessed through the Cues tab.
+Voice Cues are built into Studio's "New" project model and can be accessed through the Cues tab once you've entered a script.

 Here is a quick guide to get you up and running with Voice Cues:

-1. On the Cues tab, select the text you want to apply a Voice Cue.
+1. In the Cues tab, select the text to apply a Voice Cue by choosing the tokens (the gray boxes).

-Tip: You can click each word individually or use the following commands to select multiple words at one time:
+You can click each word individually, select by paragraph by hovering over the specified text, or use the following commands to select multiple words at once:

 1. Click the first word